Op-Ed

 Turning Back the Pages: 15 (or so) Takeaways from Jimmy Carter's 1976 Playboy Interview

 Playboy Magazine, founded by Hugh Hefner on April 9, 1926, became an iconic publication celebrated not only for glamor nude photography, but also for its exceptional journalism.
 On March 18, 2020, just days after the world shut down due to the pandemic, CEO Ben Kohn announced that the Spring issue would be the last to be printed, marking the publication’s transition to an online-only format.
+However, the magazine will return to print in February 2025 with an issue featuring entrepreneur and model Lori Harvey, with another issue scheduled for November 2025 and quarterly issues planned for 2026.

 Hugh Hefner, a Chicago-born publisher and editor, created more than just a magazine he built one of the most recognizable global platforms of its kind, offering content that appealed to diverse audiences.
 Hefner once explained his view of obscenity as “racism, war, and bigotry,” rejecting the notion that sex was taboo.
 He famously stated, “What a cold world this would be if we weren’t sexual beings.
 That’s the heart of who we are.”